JBEI/HamiltonVantage-Yeast_Transformation/README.txt

 Software to reproduce, distribute copies to the public, prepare derivative works, and perform publicly and display publicly, and to permit others to do so.

+NOTE: running this method may require additional software libraries and/or labware definitions.
+Those additional software libraries and/or labware definitions are subject to the terms and conditions of each of their own licenses.